jiyunmaths/jiyunmaths.github.io/index.md

 # Research overview

 ---
 My current research centers on studying the evolution of human tumors in both genomics and transcriptomics by analyzing bulk and single cell sequencing data.
+More introductions can be found [here](research).

 # News